 Welcome to the School of Education at Fayetteville State University, where we have maintained continued accreditation from the National Council for Accreditation of Teacher Education (NCATE) since 1954.
 In fact, teacher education is the legacy of this great institution, since FSU began its proud history as a teacher's college.
-The School is prepared to host a continued accreditation legacy visit with NCATE on April 12-14, 2015.
+The School hosted a continued accreditation legacy visit with NCATE on April 12-14, 2015.

 The commitment of the School is to prepare highly qualified teachers and other school personnel through the development, administration, supervision, and evaluation of the programs it offers.
 The School is home to three departments: Educational Leadership; Elementary Education; and Middle Grades, Secondary, and Specialized Subjects.
 The School offers licensure only, bachelors, master's, and doctoral degree programs at the initial and advanced levels.
 All teacher education programs are approved by the North Carolina State Board of Education.
 Candidates are guided to develop necessary proficiencies as they work with a diverse group of experienced and dedicated faculty members who are experts in their field.
 Faculty members apply research-driven, differentiated, standards-based, and learner-centered quality instruction to guide our candidates in their bid to become successful professionals.